kevinmaddox/kevinmaddox/README.md

-I'm a Georgia-based software developer.
+I'm a US-Georgia-based software developer.
 I like writing useful and/or fun software.
 Code readability/accessibility is an important topic for me and is something I'm constantly trying to consider and improve.

 <!--
 **kevinmaddox/kevinmaddox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.